 So make opportunities for your workforce to attend conferences, take courses, host meet-ups, and more and watch that morale skyrocket.

-Invite love into the office.
+Invite love into the work day.
 Puppy love, that is.

 Science confirms it: Giving a furry pal some pats during the workday reduces stress, nurtures productivity, and even reduces absenteeism.
 So bring those pups to work!
 It’s science.
 (Just make sure to have clear hygiene and vaccination policies in place.)